 There are people who have heard of password managers but never bothered to download them – maybe because they don’t trust them.

 The Google Chrome Password Manager gives you a basic password manager for free and without any installation.
 So why should you bother with other fancy password managers that demand your money?

 There are a number of browsers with inbuilt password managers and honestly, they’re just okay-ish.
 While they cannot replace full-fledged password manager apps, they’re better than nothing.

 Browser-based password managers are better than having nothing.

-When you use Chrome and enter a password for the first time on a new website, you’ll get a prompt asking you if you want to save that password.
-That’s Chrome’s password manager right there.
-You can select Save if you want to save that password or click on Not Now if you don’t want to save it.
+When you use Chrome or any of the good Chrome alternative browsers and enter a password for the first time on a new website, you’ll get a prompt asking you if you want to save that password.

 Vulnerabilities of Browser-Based Password Managers